krevan-dev/krevan-dev/README.md

 I'm not going to lie, that's all I know about Star Wars. 🏴‍☠️

 Anyway...
 Welcome to my GitHub.
 I am nowhere near what you would be able to call a developer.
 I call myself a hacker more than anything.
 I don't officially know any coding languages.
 Instead, I know enough to attempt to understand what I am reading, but at the current time, I have no idea how to start or how to build the majority of what I see.
 Instead I look at code for a long time and try to understand what I am looking at.
 Then I try to bend it to my will.
 Most of my experience has come from many, MANY prior years of World of Warcraft and modifying addons in LUA to do what I want.
 I even tried my hand at it one time.
 It didn't end well.
+I am however planning on attending a coding bootcamp here in Idaho, and hope to move into a job in a programming industry soon.

 Other things about me are as follows...
 * 8 year United States Army Veteran.